 The Dioxide Pacific O3Pure ozone system is a complete turnkey stainless steel skid mount package for disinfection of spring, bore or purified water for production bottling, bottle rinsing, cap rinsing or CIP sanitization using ozone generated from air or oxygen feed.
-The system is fully automatic and can include mechanical and electrical installation by our engineers at your site.
+The system is fully automatic with all components mounted on a skid.

 Ozone is a popular method for disinfection of spring water prior to bottling.
 Ozone is a powerful oxidant and will react quickly with bacteria, virus and cysts at low ozone concentration.
 When employed in a multiple barrier approach, pre-treatments such as cartridge or membrane filtration and UV disinfection followed by ozonation will achieve disinfection of water whilst adding a small residual of ozone to overcome any hygienic inadequacies at the filler and in the bottle itself.
 Decay studies have shown that ozone residual can be maintained in PET bottle for hours to days, thereby achieving CT and preventing bacterial regrowth.

 The primary disinfection by-product of ozone is oxygen which is not harmful to health.
 Ozonation does not add any other chemicals to the water or cause increase in TDS.
 Ozone does react with organic and inorganic compounds to form by-products which are not desired but may not be significant, depending upon the concentration formed.
 The main by-products are as follows:

 Bromide ion reacts with ozone to form bromate ion which is deemed to be harmful to health, with the aim to maintain bromate concentration below 10 ppb.

 Manganese will react with ozone to form Manganese Dioxide which is a black precipitate.
 Further ozonation will form permanganate which will impart a pink color to the water.

 Iron will react with ozone to form Iron Oxide/Hydroxide which is a brown precipitate